gingerhome/gingee/docs/ai-context/ai-context.md

 1. In the application list, find the app you want to package.
 2. Click its **Download** button.
 3. Your browser will immediately begin downloading a `<app-name>.gin` file.
-This file can be used to install the application on another GingerJS server or for backup purposes.
+This file can be used to install the application on another Gingee server or for backup purposes.

 ### Rolling Back an Application